 What Is The Difference Between Grey And Black Water

-When speaking in camper terms, you will have a grey water tank, and a black water tank depending on the camper.
-Grey water is typically your shower and sink water, that may have soap, and bits of food, but no waste.
-Blackwater, on the other hand deals with human waste that comes from the toilet.
-There are some campers out there that have a single freshwater tank, and a waste tank that will mix both grey water, and black water together into a single waste holding tank.
+When speaking in camper terms, you will have a grey water tank and a black water tank depending on the camper.
+Greywater is typically your shower and sinks water, that may have soap, and bits of food, but no waste.
+Blackwater, on the other hand, deals with human waste that comes from the toilet.
+There are some campers out there that have a single freshwater tank, and a waste tank that will mix both greywaters, and black water together into a single waste holding tank.

 Can I Dump My Grey Water On The Ground

 Depending on where you are, if your grey water tank fills because someone leaves the sink on, you might find that some campgrounds might let you empty your grey water onto the ground, but that is a rare exception.